XyzMails/PyKernelOS/README.md

 jk a really cool app is called ap3store.ap3
 IT WAS SUPEER HARD TO DO.
 really hard btw

+# webbrowser.ap3
+HOLY SHIT!!!
+WE DID A WEBBROWSER!??? yeah we actually did it idkf how that works but yeah we did it you will get the deal of it when u launch it

 # ap3store.ap3
 so this is an app, i spent most of my time there